Article updated on April 20, 2022

-Born and raised in Paris, I am familiar with the haute couture stores of Avenue Montaigne or Rue Saint Honoré where the highest end luxury shops in the world can be found.
-The finest silk pieces I have ever seen are sliding through my fingers and I feel their soft and delicate textures.
+I could harldy be further from the haute couture stores of Avenue Montaigne or Rue Saint Honoré in Paris, the stronghold of fashion since the 16th century… Still, the finest silk pieces I have ever seen are sliding through my fingers and I feel their soft and delicate textures.
 The shiny fabrics reflect the light delicately.
 The relief of the silk gives it an unexpected depth.
-However, I am not in the upscale heart of Paris, I am in rural Cambodia a stone’s throw from the temples of Angkor where this rare Khmer silk was made just for the king: “It took more than 10 years of research, and trial and error to revive the century-old forgotten techniques of silk weaving of the Khmers!” says Sophea Peach, the founder of Golden Silk, and it all started with the devata‘s sculpture of Angkor… Let me show you…”
+I am in rural Cambodia a stone’s throw from the temples of Angkor where this rare Khmer silk was made, exclusively for the king: “It took more than 10 years of research, and trial and error to revive the century-old forgotten techniques of silk weaving of the Khmers!” says Sophea Peach, the founder of Golden Silk, and it all started with the devata‘s sculpture of Angkor… Let me show you…”

-Unexpectedly, Sophea’s husband, Patrick, hands me a pair of 3D glasses.
+Unexpectedly, Sophea’s husband, Patrick Gourlay, hands me a pair of 3D glasses.
 I am closely studying the clothes a sensual woman wears on a human-sized 3D photo of a 12th century Khmer sculpture from the temples of Angkor.
 This devata is dressed with fabrics of different textures, and more specifically, a piece of cloth around her hips that shows a delicate relief.
-“This is how we found out that during the golden age of Angkor, the Khmers had very sophisticated weaving techniques to design the finest fabrics in golden silk”, explains Patrick.
+“This is how we found out that during the golden age of Angkor, the Khmers had very sophisticated weaving techniques to design the finest fabrics in golden silk”, Patrick explains.
 Indeed, the fine piece of silk I am holding in my hands shows the same 3D texture: I am amazed!
 “The little that had not been forgotten was destroyed and lost under the Khmer Rouge regime.
 A few local farmers succeeded in preserving some yellow silkworms.
-It took us ten years to open: we researched sculptures, books, interviewed weavers, tried, failed, and tried again.
-Today, we employ one hundred Cambodians, mostly women with no educational background.
+It took us 10 years to open: we researched sculptures, books, interviewed weavers, tried, failed, and tried again.
+Today, we employ 100 Cambodians, mostly women with no proper education.
 Others come from the Sovannophoum Komar orphanage I founded in 1992.
-They are all proudly making these fabrics and a living of their own” Sophea explains with modesty.
+They are all proudly making these fabrics and a living of their own” Sophea details with modesty.

-Working in camps is necessary in the aftermath of such a genocide, Sophea realizes after spending many years in refugee camps, but this is not a long-term solution.
+Working in camps was necessary in the aftermath of such a genocide, Sophea realized after spending many years helping refugees, but this is not a long-term solution.
 Pushed by the desire to rebuild the prestige of the Khmer culture with the ultimate goal of empowering Cambodians, Sophea established Golden Silk in 2002.

 Out of the showroom, we walk amongst mulberry trees with Patrick in the heat of the dry season.
-“The life cycle of the yellow silkworms lasts for a month and a half”, explains Patrick.
+“The life cycle of the yellow silkworms lasts for a month and a half”, Patrick describes.
 It all starts with the egg… or the butterfly…

-Summing it up, 1 ton of leaves (1 000 kilograms) leads to 60 kilograms of cocoons, leading to 5,8 kilograms of raw silk that is washed to eventually produce about 4 kilograms of degumming silk!
+Summing it up, 1 ton of leaves (1,000 kg or 2,200 lb) leads to 60 kilograms (132 pounds) of cocoons, leading to 5,8 kilograms (12.8 pounds) of raw silk that is washed to eventually produce about 4 kilograms (8.8 pounds) of degumming silk!
 This is a labour-intensive process to understate it…

 Irregularities on the silk are eliminated by hand and sizes and colours of threads are sorted out: another young woman shows the assurance and speed of a highly-skilled professional and her focus is extreme.
 When there is enough of the same colour and size, the actual spinning can start.
 Contrary to the white silk, this process cannot be mechanized.